On the Focal Locus of Submanifolds of a Finsler Manifold: Focal Locus of a Submanifold

-It follows from the above inequality that the case \autoref{prop:indexLocallyConstant:caseB} does not appear, and the induction process above always terminates for some $r$ as in case \autoref{prop:indexLocallyConstant:caseA}.
-In particular, we can now assume that for each $j$ there are precisely $r$-many distinct focal times of $N$ along $\gamma_{\mathbf{v}_j}$ appearing in $(0, T)$.
-But then for each $j \ge 1$ we get from (\hyperref[eq:indexLocallyConstant:indexAtVj]{$*_j$}) and (\hyperref[eq:indexLocallyConstant:indexAtV0]{$*_0$}) that
+We can now assume that the inductive process stops at, say, $r\textsuperscript{th}$-step.
+Consequently, counting multiplicity, there are precisely $r$-many focal times of $N$ along $\gamma_{\mathbf{v}_j}$ appearing in $(0, T)$ for each $j$.
+Now, we have obtained that